jenjch/updatedPortfolio/README.md

 My approach was to make some minor edits to the html and CSS of the website, based on some feedback from the second portfolio assignment.
 It was much easier to make edits to the website, now that I understand boostrap and layout better.
 I refrained from making large scale changes to the website layout.
 Those are still in the works, along with updates and improvements I am planning to make to my linked github projects.

-Some components I added/edited:
-* Logo image links to github and linkedin.
-* Wrapping
-* Form features for the Contact page.
-* Buttons for portolio labels/links, and submit for the contact form.
-* Many classes such as ones for fluid images, containers (for the header and nav bar).

-Utilizing the built-in responsiveness of bootstrap styles meant I needed to do minimal work to manually adjust for responsiveness and set breakpoints.
-The responsive design also had visual prompts such as the nav bar changing formats on different sized screens.

-I used the additional external CSS to mostly adjust elements like colors to align with the teal, white, and grey theme, as well as to adjust some alignment and formatting built into bootstrap that looked a bit awkward, to maintain good visuals with different sized screens.

 ## Deployment

 I updated the files in Github and deploy the website for review.